-HINT: If you are reinstalling an infrared device driver, you must first enable the infrared sensor in the system setup program before continuing with the driver installation.
+HINT: If you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in the system setup program (see "Using the System Setup Program") before continuing with the driver installation.

-- 1. After extracting the driver files to your hard drive as described previously, click the Start button, point to Settings, and click Control Panel. - 2.
+- 1. After extracting the driver files to your hard drive as described in the previous section, click the Start button, point to Settings, and then click Control Panel. - 2.
 Click the Start button and right-click My Computer. - 3.
 Click Properties. - 4.
 Click the Hardware tab and click Device Manager. - 5.
 Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - 6.
 Double-click the name of the device for which you are installing the driver. - 7.
-Click the Driver tab, and then click Update Driver. - 8.
+Click the Driver tab and then click Update Driver. - 8.
 Select Install from a list or specific location (Advanced), and then click Next. - 9.
-Click Browse, and browse to the location to which you previously extracted the driver files. - 10.
-When the name of the appropriate driver appears, click Next.
+Click Browse, and browse to the location to which you previously extracted the driver files.

-11. Click Finish and restart your computer.
+- 10. When the name of the appropriate driver appears, click Next. - 11.
+Click Finish and restart your computer.

-Using Windows XP Device Driver Rollback
+Using Microsoft Windows XP Device Driver Rollback

-If you install a new device driver that causes system instability, you can use Windows XP Device Driver Rollback to replace the new device driver with the previously installed version of the device driver.
-If you cannot reinstall your previous driver by using Device Driver Rollback, then use System Restore (see "Using Microsoft® Windows® System Restore") to return your operating system to its previous operating state before you installed the new device driver.
+If you install a new device driver that causes system instability, you can use the Windows XP Device Driver Rollback utility to replace the new device driver with the previously installed version of the device driver.
+If you cannot reinstall your previous driver by using the Device Driver Rollback utility, then use System Restore to return your operating system to its previous operating state before you installed the new device driver.
 To use Device Driver Rollback: